wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 			The definition of this 2D space emerges **from the interplay** of the two dimensions.
 				 It provides a structure where instances are now **pairs of values** representing both "length" (x) and "width" (y).
 					 In this way, 2D space becomes a **new identity** that can express more complex forms of differentiation than either dimension alone.

+**Dimensions** serve as the basic properties or aspects that define a **high-level differentiated state**.
+	They represent the potential for variance (or change) within that state.
+		Dimensions represent the **potential for change** itself, rather than the specific ways that change is constrained (which is the role of parameters).
+			This differentiation creates a basic framework where **one form of variance** (binary change) exists.
+				In this state, "0" and "1" represent a single **axis of variation**—a dimension that can toggle between two states.
 #### The Evolution of the Constraints
 ##### Dimensionality Determines the Complexity of the Potential Constraints
 The **dimensionality** of the space dictates the **complexity** of the potential constraints.